How to Use Cohort Analysis to Master Product Retention in the Health, Wellness, and Fitness Industry

 Employer-sponsored memberships and subscriptions represent a growing factor in the health, wellness, and fitness space.
 Whether to reduce employee healthcare costs or entice employees with additional perks and benefits, more and more employers are sponsoring app subscriptions for their employees.

-As part of those efforts, Calm could employ cohort analysis to identify changes in engagement, usage, and retention across users with employer-sponsored subscriptions.
+As part of those efforts, growing companies could employ cohort analysis to identify changes in engagement, usage, and retention across users with employer-sponsored subscriptions.

 Summary: Cohort Analysis is a Powerful Tool for Health, Wellness, and Fitness Apps